JuliaRemoteSensing/TransitionMatrices.jl/README.md

 - `ArbFloat` from [`ArbNumerics.jl`](https://github.com/JeffreySarnoff/ArbNumerics.jl)

 By using higher-precision floating-point types, the maximum size parameter that can be handled is greatly improved.

+Note that the types from `DoubleFloats.jl`, `Quadmath.jl` and `Arblib.jl` are re-exported by `TransitionMatrices.jl` and can be directly used.

+Types from `ArbNumerics.jl`, however, needs to be imported manually due to compatibility issues.